riak/riak.github.io/docs/developing/key-value-modeling.md

 user_id_set = Set(bucket, 'usernames')
 ```

-> **Getting started with Riak clients**
+### Getting started with Riak clients
->
-> If you are connecting to Riak using one of Basho's official [client libraries](../developing/client-libraries.md), you can find more information about getting started with your client in [Developing with Riak KV: Getting Started](../developing/getting-started/index.md).
+If you are connecting to Riak using one of Basho's official [client libraries](../developing/client-libraries.md), you can find more information about getting started with your client in [Developing with Riak KV: Getting Started](../developing/getting-started/index.md).

-Then, we can create a function that stores a user record's key in that
-set every time a record is created:
+Then, we can create a function that stores a user record's key in that set every time a record is created:

+#### Java

 ```java
 // A User class for constructing user records